garysweaver/stepford/README.md

 #### Factory Girl

-The default will assume a `test/factories` directory exists and that it should create a factory file for each model:
+The default will assume a `test/factories` directory exists and that it should create a factory file for each model with non-primary key, non-foreign key attributes only, and no associations:

     bundle exec stepford factories